 - Age: Snoring is more common as we age because muscle tone decreases, causing airways to constrict.

-- Alcohol and sedatives: Alcoholic beverages and certain medications relax muscles, restricting airflow in the mouth, nose and throat.
+- Alcohol and sedatives: Beverages containing alcohol and certain medications relax muscles, restricting airflow in the mouth, nose and throat.

 - Anatomy: A long soft palate (the back of the roof of the mouth), enlarged adenoids, tonsils or a large tongue can make it hard for air to flow through the nose and mouth.
 A deviated septum (displaced cartilage in the nose) can block the flow of air.